-Means Restriction refers to reducing a suicidal individual’s access to highly lethal means, like securing medications and weapons around the home, until the suicide crisis is resolved.
+Lethal means safety refers to reducing a suicidal individual’s access to highly lethal means, like securing medications and weapons around the home, until the suicide crisis is resolved.
 Because many suicide attempts occur with little planning during a short-term crisis, keeping highly lethal means away from a person experiencing a suicidal crisis is imperative to saving their lives.
-While we do discuss Means Restriction as a component of the care pathway training, we also recommend every provider take the online course Counseling on Access to Lethal Means (CALM), available for free on the SPRC or Zero Suicide websites, to deepen their learning.
+While we do discuss lethal means safety as a component of the care pathway training, we also recommend every provider take the online course Counseling on Access to Lethal Means (CALM), available for free on the SPRC or Zero Suicide websites, to deepen their learning.

 There are two one-hour trainings on the Youth Suicide Prevention Care Pathway.
 Additionally, to receive MOC Part IV, PI-CME or PI-MOC you will be required to participate in at least two consultation/implementation meetings, along with monthly data reporting for at least six months.

 Absolutely.
 The implementation support PCMH provides meets clinics where they are in their journey to increase suicide screening rates.
 The training components of the project are standard, but the workflow development and implementation plan can look different at every clinic.
 Please reach out to email@example.com to discuss clinic-specific implementation considerations.